 And definitions could change over time: Rousseau’s 18th century ideal of the “Noble Savage” can be seen in the idea of Pocahontas as an Indian Princess, for example, or the romantic image of the Plains warrior on a horse, reinforced by Buffalo Bills Wild West Show, which travelled across the globe.

-The Baptism of Pocahontas Buffalo Bill poster Indian Scalping John Chapman 1839 late 19th c.
-19th c. print
+John Chapman, The Baptism of Pocahontas 1839 Buffalo Bill poster late 19th c.

 But as America expanded westward, and the European slave trade needed more slaves, those romantic ideas shifted to more dangerous ideas: Indians as scalping savages, Africans and Australians whose skulls were compared to those of Europeans and shown to be inferior in the now defunct science of “craniology.”
 This philosophy justified the African slave trade, responsible for moving millions of Africans across the Atlantic to work (40% in the Caribbean, 38% in Brazil, 17% in Spanish America, and 6% to North America) on the farms that fed Europe: sugar, cotton, tobacco, tea.
 It also justified the wholescale slaughter of California natives after the Gold Rush, and the Australian frontier wars and eventual “containment” of Australian natives.

-Top left: photograph of Congolese slaves, 19th c. / top right: 19th c. print / bottom: print of British slaves in Caribbean
+Photograph of Congolese slaves, 19th c.
+Print of British slaves in Caribbean, 19th c.

 The brutality increased as the global maritime trade did; by the 19th century, the slave trade had waned, but Africa was now colonized and exploited for its raw goods instead.
 In the Congo alone, over 10 million Congolese are estimated to have been killed under the brutal policies of King Leopold of Belgium in the first decade of the 20th century.